jmfranck/acert.github.io/VirtualBox/Downloads.md

 Our upload bandwidth is ***much*** slower than we anticipated, so the Windows will be uploaded on Sunday, June 7<sup>th</sup>.

 Please try out the Linux image as soon as you can so there is still time to report back with problems!

+##Some notes as of 4:30 PM Saturday:
+(If it's your first visit, see below first.
+This section answers questions and gives updates for people who are having any issues with the download.)

+- ***The first upload in the series was broken until 2:50PM on Saturday, when we uploaded a new version of CentOS_final.zip.001*** A couple people have now confirmed that they can download and unpack everything correctly → thanks to them for helping work out the initial kinks!
+- The shell script was modified + broken this morning, but should now be fixed for Windows, and may or may not work for Mac.
+    - 4:20PM: made some small updates to script, possibly fixed some issues.
+If you have problems, first try to re-download.
+    - If you get a syntax error, please run either `dos2unix unpack_linux_vm.sh` or, if you don't have dos2unix, `sed "s/\r//" -i unpack_linux_vm.sh` (this fixes a potential newline issue with the download).
+    - We have not yet had the opportunity to test on Mac or Linux -- if you get shell scripting errors (after the fix above), please send them to John, so we can try to fix them.
+However, you don't need the shell script to unpack the files.
+You can unpack with your tool of choice and, anyways (see below).